Authentic Lessons for 21st Century Learning

 30 Minute(s)

-One day prior to the presentation, pass out the attached KWL handout, a writing utensil, and either your guest’s completed Guest Speaker Bio Template or whatever information sheet you created (see options 1 and 2 above).
+One day prior to the presentation, pass out the attached KWL handout, a writing implement, and either your guest’s completed Guest Speaker Bio Template or whatever information sheet you created (see options 1 and 2 above).
 For the next part follow one of the options below.

 Option 1: Pass out the completed Guest Speaker Bio Template handout, one per student.
 Take about 5 minutes to review the Guest Speaker Bio Template handout with students.
 Ask students if they have any questions about the content and clear up any misconceptions.